Non-standard model of arithmetic

-In mathematical logic, a non-standard model of arithmetic is a model of (first-order) Peano arithmetic that contains non-standard numbers.
+In mathematical logic, a non-standard model of arithmetic is a model of first-order Peano arithmetic that contains non-standard numbers.
 The term standard model of arithmetic refers to the standard natural numbers 0, 1, 2, ….
 The elements of any model of Peano arithmetic are linearly ordered and possess an initial segment isomorphic to the standard natural numbers.
 A non-standard model is one that has additional elements outside this initial segment.
 The construction of such models is due to Thoralf Skolem (1934).

+Non-standard models of arithmetic exist only for the first-order formulation of the Peano axioms; for the original second-order formulation, there is, up to isomorphism, only one model: the natural numbers themselves.

 Existence

 There are several methods that can be used to prove the existence of non-standard models of arithmetic.

 From the compactness theorem

 The existence of non-standard models of arithmetic can be demonstrated by an application of the compactness theorem.
 To do this, a set of axioms P* is defined in a language including the language of Peano arithmetic together with a new constant symbol x.
-The axioms consist of the axioms of Peano arithmetic P together with another infinite set of axioms: for each numeral n, the axiom x > n is included.
+The axioms consist of the axioms of Peano arithmetic P together with another infinite set of axioms: for each standard natural number n, the axiom x > n is included.
 Any finite subset of these axioms is satisfied by a model that is the standard model of arithmetic plus the constant x interpreted as some number larger than any numeral mentioned in the finite subset of P*.
 Thus by the compactness theorem there is a model satisfying all the axioms P*.
 Since any model of P* is a model of P (since a model of a set of axioms is obviously also a model of any subset of that set of axioms), we have that our extended model is also a model of the Peano axioms.
 The element of this model corresponding to x cannot be a standard number, because as indicated it is larger than any standard number.

 Using more complex methods, it is possible to build non-standard models that possess more complicated properties.
 For example, there are models of Peano arithmetic in which Goodstein's theorem fails.
 It can be proved in Zermelo–Fraenkel set theory that Goodstein's theorem holds in the standard model, so a model where Goodstein's theorem fails must be non-standard.